Operators from the Member States of the European Union, Norway, Iceland, Lichtenstein and Switzerland

 Foreign civil aircraft may enter Croatian airspace only if granted authorization, unless otherwise stipulated by an international agreement binding on the Republic of Croatia or EU law.

-One-off notifications may be filed only once every 24 months by an operator.
+A notification may be filed only once every 24 months by the third country operator.